 - Cash at Ameristar Casino East Chicago cage

-Based on what we have seen from DraftKings NJ, DraftKings Indiana Online Sportsbook will be offering real money wagers as low as $0.10 on all major sports.
+DraftKings Indiana online sportsbook offers real money wagers as low as $0.10 on all major sports.
 All the classic betting options including moneyline, spreads, parlays up to 12 legs and teasers.
 Odds can be viewed in three different formats, American (+200, -250), decimal (1.8, 3.0) or fractional (17/1, 9/5).

 - Baseball: MLB, College

 - Rugby Union

 - Soccer: MLS, and a huge variety of international leagues including Champions League, La Liga, Europa etc.